 - take corrective action, when appropriate, to ensure that courses are delivered on time and in accordance with OC guidelines;

 - monitor the effective delivery of courses and identify tutors and coordinators who are failing to meet the standards of excellence established by Open Campus;

 - add Course Coordinators and E-tutors to the OCMS – assigning them to sites and their respective courses;

 - assist in data management of course coordinators and tutors and

 - assist the Instructional Development Coordinator (IDC) in the orientation of academic staff and coordination of UWIOC professional development training of e-tutors, course coordinators and staff (e.g. Managing and Facilitating Online Instruction).

 - Administrative Assistant level depending on qualifications and experience.

-Interested applicants must complete the UWI Open Campus application form along with an up-to-date curriculum vitae.
+Interested applications MUST complete The UWI Open Campus application form and sent along with an up-to-date curriculum vitae.